-A homemade biryani masala spice mix takes minutes to make, and rewards you with amazing flavor.
+A homemade biryani masala to make delicious Indian rice dishes like vegetable biryani, vegan dum aloo biryani and eggplant biryani.
+This aromatic spice mix takes minutes to make, and rewards you with amazing flavor.

 A reader asked me for my Biryani Masala recipe, so here it is.